-SELECTING THE DIFFERENT EVALUATION INSTRUMENTS
+10.2 SELECTING THE DIFFERENT EVALUATION INSTRUMENTS

 The instruments selected must allow the teacher to realize that the student has achieved the expected apprenticeship through the products.
-The criteria that are established to evaluate the knowledge will help to identify which evaluation instruments should be select according to the learning activities carried out by the students and considering the criteria and levels of performance that are intended to achieve.
+The criteria which are established to evaluate the knowledge will help to identify which evaluation instruments should be selected according to the learning activities carried out by the students and considering the criteria and levels of performance that are intended to achieve.
 The instruments can be checklists, observation guides, exams, or rubrics.